Free & Open Source • Terminal & GUI • v0.7

 All downloads are optimized and tagged.
 Just drag and drop to your MP3 player and enjoy your music anywhere.

-Written in pure C with minimal dependencies.
+Written in C and C++ with minimal dependencies.
 Uses almost no resources while delivering maximum performance.

-Everything you need for a complete terminal music experience.
+Everything you need for a complete music experience.
+Available in both editions.

 Save tracks in high-quality MP3 format